amaliebholm/TMM4275-Assignment3/README.md

 * Define type of nozzle on the welding gun

 ### The KBE Application Architecture
-This is a diagram showing the main blocks and interconnections between them.
+This is the block diagram showing the main blocks and interconnections between them.
 ![img name](https://github.com/amaliebholm/TMM4275-Assignment3/blob/main/READme%20pictures/Weld%20Main%20Blocks.png)